 About VDSIC

-Established in October 2016, VDSIC is the independent global authority responsible for the governance, standardization, security, and trustworthiness of the Visible Digital Seal (VDS) environment.
-Building on pioneering work in secure document technology, VDSIC provides the essential framework that enables digital trust for documents and products worldwide, based on VDS open and standardized technology.
+Established in October 2016, VDSIC is the independent global authority responsible for the governance, standardization, security, and trustworthiness of the environment of the Visible Digital Seal (VDS).
+Building on pioneering work in secure document technology, VDSIC provides the essential framework that enables digital trust for documents and products worldwide, based on VDS open and normalized technology.

 Our Mission & Vision

-Develop and promote an intersectoral and international environment for the Visible Digital Seal (VDS) by bringing together current and future stakeholders (both direct and indirect), ensuring the global integrity, authenticity, security, and interoperability of VDS through effective governance and the maintenance of trust environment.
+Develop and promote an international and intersectoral environment for the Visible Digital Seal (VDS) by bringing together current and future stakeholders (both direct and indirect), by ensuring the global integrity, authenticity, security, and interoperability of VDS through effective governance and the maintenance of the trust environment.

 Key pillars are: